 LVEJO and their partners are concerned with the negative health implications to the neighborhood due to competing environmental and economic/industrial priorities.
 For example, what is the risk to human health of creating more public spaces along the river if the waterways do not clean up the already polluted air and water while seeing increased investment in new, high-polluting businesses?

-With funding from the Chicago Community Trust’s Our Great Rivers Grant and in partnership with the National Resources Defense Council (NDRC), LVEJO has begun community-led public health research to better understand the burden of the toxic facilities on the community.
+With funding from the Chicago Community Trust’s Our Great Rivers Grant and in partnership with the Natural Resources Defense Council (NDRC), LVEJO has begun community-led public health research to better understand the burden of the toxic facilities on the community.

 Cumulative Burden of Environmental Exposures & Population Vulnerability in Chicago.
 Click here to download the map.
 Click here to download the methods used to create this map.

-LVEJO intends to increase public knowledge about the current environmental health burdens in Little Village by developing a series of tools that will educate the public and decision makers about the environmental health burdens borne by this community.
+LVEJO intends to increase public knowledge about the current environmental health burdens in Little Village by developing a series of tools that will educate the public and decision-makers about the environmental health burdens borne by this community.
 This may look similar to their Environmental Justice & Little Village Industrial Corridor map, which cites key struggles and victories in La Villita’s fight for environmental justice, as well as potential sites for revitalization and brownfields.

 With these resources, LVEJO will not only educate the public on the health status of La Villita, but also use the environmental justice lens to better advocate for future environmental health, development, and investment in their community.